Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Estimation of the diffusion coefficient from a single diffusion path

 where the constant $C>0$ depends on $\beta$ and $\sigma_1$. \end{coro}

 As we can remark, the obtained rates are slower than the ones established in Section~\ref{subsec:Estimation-CompactInterval-OnePath} where $\sigma^{2}$ is estimated on a compact interval.
 This result is the immediate consequence of the result of Theorem~\ref{thm:ConstFromOnePath}.
+At this stage, we cannot position ourselves on the optimality or not of the obtained rates of convergence, as a lower-bound on the risk of estimation is not provided in this paper.
+The establishment of a lower-bound could be obtained by adapting the method provided in \cite{hoffmann1999lp} to the case of a non-compactly supported diffusion coefficient.
+This study is beyond the scope of this paper, and will be subject to further investigations.